Inflating 2D Convolution Weights for Efficient Generation of 3D Medical Images: Methods

-Weight inflation was firstly introduced in~\cite{ref:inflation} for the design and training of 3D video action recognition networks.
-The method has been applied to both CNNs and Transformers based 3D models~\cite{ref:inflation,ref:vivit}.
-In technical terms, it extends/inflates/copies the 2D convolution weights along the third dimension (e.g., temporal dimension in video) to provide a more favourable initialization for the 3D convolution networks.
-In order to ensure feasible inflation from 2D weights to 3D models, the 2D and 3D networks must have the same basic structure except for the additional third dimension (e.g., the $3\times 3$ and $3\times 3\times 3$ convolutions should have the same number of channels). \emph{\textbf{To our knowledge, this technique has not been applied to medical image analysis, and in particular to 3D medical image generation}}.
+Weight inflation was first introduced in~\cite{ref:inflation} for the design and training of 3D video action recognition networks.
+The method has been applied to both CNNs and Transformers-based 3D models~\citep{ref:inflation,ref:vivit,ref:transfer3D}.
+In technical terms, it extends/inflates/copies the 2D convolution weights along the third dimension (e.g., temporal dimension in the video) to provide a more favorable initialization for the 3D convolution networks.
+To ensure feasible inflation from 2D weights to 3D models, the 2D and 3D networks must have the same basic structure except for the additional third dimension (e.g., the $3\times 3$ and $3\times 3\times 3$ convolutions should have the same number of channels). \emph{\textbf{To our knowledge, this technique has not been applied to medical image analysis for effective 3D medical image generation}}.

-Taking into account the application differences between video action recognition and 3D medical image generation, we propose five customized inflation strategies to facilitate the training of 3D StyleGAN2.
+Considering the application differences between video action recognition and 3D medical image generation, we propose five customized inflation strategies to facilitate the training of 3D StyleGAN2.
 Here, we set the size of convolution weights to be $3\times 3\times 3$, but our strategies can be easily adapted to other weight sizes.
-Let $w_2 \in \mathbb{R}^{C_I\times C_O\times 3\times 3}$ denote the pre-trained 2D convolution weights, and $w_3 \in \mathbb{R}^{C_I\times C_O\times 3\times 3\times 3}$ denote the corresponding 3D convolution weights.
+Let $w_2 \in \mathbb{R}^{C_I\times C_O\times 3\times 3}$ denote the pre-trained 2D convolution weights and $w_3 \in \mathbb{R}^{C_I\times C_O\times 3\times 3\times 3}$ denote the corresponding 3D convolution weights ($C_I$ represents the number of input channels, $C_O$ represents the number of output channels).
 At first, we initialize $w_3$ from a random Gaussian $\mathcal{N}(0, 0.1)$.
 Then, the weight $w_3$ is modified by the following inflation strategies: \begin{itemize} \item \textbf{Inflate-1}: only inflating 1 center dimension.

 \item \textbf{Inflate-2}: inflating 2 dimensions.

 \item \textbf{Inflate-3}: inflating all 3 dimensions.

 \item \textbf{Inflate-ASC}: inflating the axial, sagittal, and coronal planes of 3D medical views.